wabbajack-tools/mod-lists/noir/README.md

 In Mod Organizer 2, select SKSE from the drop down menu next to the Run button and click Run.
 This is how you will launch Skyrim from now on.

 ## Setup and MCM Recommended Settings

-After starting a new game, you will spawn in the LAL cell.
-You’ll find a key to the shelves on a table, with basic loadout necessities.
-Wait until the text in the top left is finished loading all of your mods, then press Esc and go to your MCM settings.

 [Setup and MCM](https://github.com/giraldiego/NOIR/blob/master/SETUP.md)